Pl8tinium/Golang-to-WASM-in-node.js/readme.md

 1. note: tinygo already integrates asyncify, no need to do that additional step when trying the asyncify example
 1. run one of the scripts in the package.json

+## Nice to know

+- asyncify only works with node.js version 16 (and maybe lower)
+- dont use a debugger with asyncify